FPHS-Programming-Club/FPHS-Programming-Club/README.md

 # FPHS-Programming-Club
-FPHS Programming Club is a... uh... umm... programming club.
+Welcome to the FPHS Programming Club!

+TODO: some sort of readme